peterjmit/peterjmit.com/src/documents/blog/a-better-workflow-with-chef-and-vagrant.html.md

-If it isn't already clear, it is important that your application cookbooks stay isolated for them to be useful (ideally in their own version controlled repository, seperated from the Chef repository you may be used to).
+If it isn't already clear, it is important that your application cookbooks stay isolated for them to be useful (ideally in their own version controlled repository, separated from the Chef repository you may be used to).
 Cookbooks are powerful in that Chef provides a metadata file for defining dependencies and their versions, however the default Chef setup means that these dependencies become part of your repository and this is not ideal, this brings me to a